dotnet/designs/accepted/2023/feature-switch-attributes.md

   The analyzer has built-in knowledge of fact that `IsAndroid` corresponds to the `SupportedOSPlatform("android")`.
 This is similar to the ILLink analyzer's current hard-coded knowledge of the fact that `IsDynamicCodeSupported` corresponds to `RequiresDynamicCodeAttribute`.

-- Platform guards are like feature guards, allowing libraries to incroduce custom guards for existing platforms:
+- Platform guards are like feature guards, allowing libraries to introduce custom guards for existing platforms:

   ```csharp
   class Feature {